druid-io/druid-io.github.io/druid-powered.md

 ## ICSOC Co., Ltd.

 [ICSOC Co., Ltd.](https://www.icsoc.net) is the leading call center service provider in China.
-In our big data department, as traditional ways cannot meet our requirements, eventually we found that Druid, designed in lambda, fully satisfies our requires. it simplified developing statistics or real-time products and highly speeded up OLAP queries.
+In our big data department, as traditional ways cannot meet our requirements, eventually we found that Druid, designed in lambda, fully satisfies our requires.
+It simplified developing statistics or real-time products and highly speeded up OLAP queries.

 ## Imply